nodejs/node/README.md

 * **Shelley Vohr** &lt;shelley.vohr@gmail.com&gt;
 `B9E2F5981AA6E0CD28160D9FF13993A75599653C`

-To import the full set of trusted release keys:
+If you encounter a release signed by a key not listed above, please import it and check whether it is a sub-key of a primary key listed above.
+You can also import the full set of trusted release keys:

 ```shell
 gpg --keyserver pool.sks-keyservers.net --recv-keys 4ED778F539E3634C779C87C6D7062848A1AB005C